doncandela/mgah/mgah.md

   $ salloc -c 6 -p cpu
   ```

-  to allocate 6 cores on a node in the `cpu` partition and start an interactive shell on that node -- you will see the node name in the prompt.
+  to allocate 6 cores on a node in the `cpu` partition and start an interactive shell on that node -- when the compute node is allocated (which seems to take at least a few seconds, sometimes longer) you will see the node name in the prompt.
 Similarly to allocate 6 cores and one GPU on a node in the `gpu` partition do

   ```
   $ salloc -c 6 -G 1 -p gpu